luddeluddis/svelic_zotero/README.md

-# svelic_zotero
+# LIC and Zotero
-Zotero related files shared between drug information centrals in Sweden
+This repository contains Zotero related files developed to facilitate work when using Zotero within drug information centrals in Sweden.

+##